dxdxdt/proone/doc/htbt.md

      └─┘          └─┘
 ```

-The Solicit session is initiated by the subissive host after establishing a TLS
+The Solicit session is initiated by the submissive host after establishing a TLS
-connection to another authoritive to carry out the Hand-over request.
+connection to another authoritative to carry out the Hand-over request.
 There is
 no next frame that follows the message.

-The authoritive host may choose to reuse the message id used for the request to
+The authoritative host may choose to reuse the message id used for the request
-initiate request to the submissive host.
+to initiate request to the submissive host.
 This is not a requirement and
 disregarding the message id in the Solicit message is not illegal.

 ### Execute Session